jess-alexander/JavaConsolePhotoAlbum/src/ltshowcase/readme.md

 Insights
 ** there are 100 albums in the JSON file, 5000 separate photo objects
-* -- need a specific game attack for displaying them
+* -- need a specific game plan for displaying them

 ** create an object to accept query specifications, then return data.
 * -- object must accept and differentiate between requesting number